nginx/nginx/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to nginx project.
+The following is a set of guidelines for contributing to ngnix project.
 We really appreciate that you are considering contributing!

 ## Table of Contents